BBSRC strategy advisory panels: member vacancies

 • engineering biology: expertise in the development and application of synthetic and engineering biology approaches, in both fundamental and applied research challenge settings

-• technology development: development and application of technologies (including but not limited to the above technologies) in the biosciences.
-We are keen to have applications from research technology professionals
+• technology development: development and application of technologies (including technologies related to engineering biology) in the biosciences, with a focus on experimental laboratory-based expertise in areas such as analytics, detection, diagnosis, and gene and protein engineering.
+We are keen to encourage applications from research technology professionals

 We welcome applications from all organisations.
 However, in the interests of ensuring fair community representation, and recognising existing membership, unless there is a compelling strategic case, we are unlikely to accept further appointments to the panel from applicants employed by: